victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 }
 {{< /highlight >}}
 Just a few comments, as usual:
  - `was_problematic` method is now good, since there is no temporary access.
-It utilizes _const lvalue reference lifetime extension_: the return value is bound to a `const MyRawImage& image`, thus extending itslifetime to match that of the reference.
+It utilizes _const lvalue reference lifetime extension_: the return value is bound to a `const MyRawImage& image`, thus extending its lifetime to match that of the reference.
 So the `data()` call is safe;
  - on the other hand, the `was_fine` method had to introduce an unnecessary lvalue variable for the temporary.
 While it may not seem like a significant problem, it violates the principle of keeping the scope of variables as small as possible.
 Ideally, it would have been preferable to maintain the temporary's lifetime within a single full-expression, but unfortunately, it didn't work out that way.

  ### Explicitly enable the member function call on rvalues

-The problem is that compiler is unable to detect whether the reference to a property of the temporary will outlive the parent object, so technicaly there are only two choises: always allow the call on rvalue, or always disallow it.
+The problem is that compiler can't detect whether the reference to a property of the temporary will outlive the parent object.
+Technically there are two choices: allow the call on rvalue always or never.

-But what if the developer knows for sure that it's okay to use the rvalue in the specific line?
-Well, we can give an ability to state this and forcibly allow a specific call with a little trick.
+But what if the developer is certain that an rvalue could be used in the specific expression?
+Well, we can give the ability to state this intention and forcibly allow an rvalue overload call with a little trick.

-Let's go back for a second to `std::range` which does not prohibit creating a view from a temporary but performs a view type selection instead:
+Let's go back for a second to `std::range`.
+It does not prohibit creating a view from a temporary but performs a view type selection instead:
  - for lvalue, a non-owning `std::ranges::ref_view` is used;
- - for rvalue, an owning `std::ranges::owning_view` is used to take the ownerphic of the temporary and convert it to an lvalue;
+ - for rvalue, an owning `std::ranges::owning_view` is used to take the ownership of the temporary and convert it to an lvalue;
- - when returning a possible-dangling iterator to a conntent of the temporary, return a `std::ranges::dangling` to indicate this.
+ - when returning a possible-dangling iterator to a content of the temporary, return a `std::ranges::dangling` to indicate this.

-We could adopt the last approach to our needs and let the corresponding member funciion `/*...*/ data() &&;` return a special wrapper that should not be implicitly-convertible to an underlying `data()` type.
-This way the special type will require the programmer's attention and make sure that there is no dangerous access is made by oversight.
+We could adopt the last approach to our needs: the rvalue overload of `data()` could return a special wrapper that should not be implicitly-convertible to an underlying reference type.
+This approach will require the programmer's attention and make sure that there is no dangerous access made by oversight.

 Here we go:
 {{< highlight cpp "hl_lines=47 26" >}}